 How to draft and export one

 The preliminary workflow, end to end, is covered step by step in how to draft a preliminary floor framing plan.
-In short: footprint → joist direction → spacing → bearing walls → openings → grid → annotate → export.
-For output, choose PDF/PNG for review or DXF for CAD — compared in framing plan file formats and detailed in exporting to DXF.
+In short: footprint, joist direction, spacing, bearing walls, openings, grid, annotate, export.
+For output, choose PDF or PNG for review and DXF for CAD.
+The formats are compared in framing plan file formats and detailed in exporting to DXF.

 Floor framing plans by project type